softlayer/sl-ember-store/README.md

 ## Install this addon as a Node module

 ```
-npm install sl-model
+npm install --save-dev sl-ember-model
 ```

 ## Instantiating the Store

-In *sl-model*, the store is responsible for managing the lifecycle of your models.
+In *sl-ember-model*, the store is responsible for managing the lifecycle of your models.
 Every time you need a model or a collection of models, you'll ask the store for it.

 To create a store, you don't need to do anything.
-Just by loading the *sl-model* library all of the routes and controllers in your application will get a new store property.
-This property is an instance of *SL-Model/Store* that will be shared across all of the routes and controllers in your app.
+Just by loading the *sl-ember-model* library all of the routes and controllers in your application will get a new store property.
+This property is an instance of *sl-ember-model/Store* that will be shared across all of the routes and controllers in your app.

 ## Defining Your Models